 Frequently Asked Questions

-KB Health Online is a virtual clinic that provides quality healthcare to patients in Kootenay Boundary who do not have a Family Doctor or Nurse Practitioner.
+KB Health is a primary care clinic that provides quality healthcare to patients in Kootenay Boundary who do not have a Family Doctor or Nurse Practitioner.
 We provide temporary care for patients while we help them find a permanent healthcare provider at a clinic close to their home community.

 What is a virtual clinic?